-Card Name

-Remember, cards with the same name are considered to be the same card, and you can only have up to 3 copies of the same card in your Main Deck and Side Deck combined.
+Card Name Remember, cards with the same name are considered to be the same card, and you can only have up to 3 copies of the same card in your Main Deck and Side Deck combined.
+Type Instead of having an Attribute symbol like Monster Cards, a Spell Card has the "SPELL 魔" symbol and a Trap Card has the "TRAP 罠" symbol.
+3 Icon There are 6 types of icons that represent special properties a Spell or Trap Card may have.

-2 Type

-Instead of having an Attribute symbol like Monster Cards, a Spell Card has the "SPELL 魔" symbol and a Trap Card has the "TRAP 罠" symbol.

-3 Icon

-There are 6 types of icons that represent special properties a Spell or Trap Card may have.
 Spell and Trap Cards without an icon are called Normal Spell Cards or Normal Trap Cards.

-4 Card Description

-Each card's activation conditions and effects are provided here.
+4 Card Description Each card's activation conditions and effects are provided here.
 Read the card description carefully and follow the instructions.

-5 Card Number

-A card's identification number is found here.
+5 Card Number A card's identification number is found here.
 This number is useful for collecting, and for sorting your collection.

-"" Spell Cards

-Spell Cards can normally be activated only during your Main Phase, and help you out with different effects.
+SYNCHRO BLAST WAVE TO SPELL CARD STATEMENT ACTUAL CORP. while you control a locally system number descripts fruither your opposed control. " Spell Cards Spell Cards can normally be activated only during your Main Phase, and help you out with different effects.
 Spell Cards have many powerful effects, like destroying other cards or strengthening monsters.
-Save these cards in your hand until you can get the best results out of them.

-Normal Spell Cards

-Normal Spell Cards have single-use effects.
+Save these cards in your hand until you can get the best results out of them Normal Spell Cards Normal Spell Cards have single-use effects.
 To use a Normal Spell Card, announce its activation to your opponent, placing it face-up on the field.
 If the activation succeeds, then you resolve the effect written on the card.
 After resolving the effect, send the card to the Graveyard.
 Ritual Spell Cards

 These Spell Cards are used to perform Ritual Summons.
 Use these cards in the same way as you would use Normal Spell Cards.
 Continuous Spell Cards

 These cards remain on the field once they are activated, and their effect continues while the card stays face-up on the field.
 By using Continuous Spell Cards, you can create lasting positive effects with a single card, which is great but there's the chance that the opponent will remove it from the field before you benefit from the effect.
 Equip Spell Cards

-These cards give an extra effect to 1 face-up monster of your choice (either your own or your opponent's, depending on the card).
+These cards give an extra effect to I face-up monster of your choice (either your own or your opponent's, depending on the card).
 They remain on the field after they are activated.
-The Equip Spell Card affects only 1 monster (called the equipped monster), but still occupies one of possible, place it in the zone directly behind the equipped monster to help you remember.
-If the equipped monster is destroyed, flipped facedown, or removed from the field, its Equip Cards are destroved.
+The Equip Spell Card affects only I monster (called the equipped monster), but still occupies one of your Spell B of Trap Card Cornes.
+If possible, place it in the zone directly behind the equipped monster to help you remember.
+If the equipped monster is destroyed, flipped facedown, or removed from the field, its Equip Cards are destroyed.
 Field Spell Cards

 These cards are placed in the Field Card Zone and remain on the field after they are activated.
-There can only be 1 face-up Field Spell Card on the field at any given time between both players.
+There can only be I face-up Field Spell Card on the field at any given time between both players.
 When a new Field Spell Card is activated, the previous active Field Spell Card is destroyed automatically.
 These cards may be placed facedown in the Field Card Zone, but are not active until flipped face-up.
 Quick-Play Spell Cards

 These are special Spell Cards that can be activated during any Phase of your turn, not just your Main Phase.
-You can also activate them during your opponent's turn if you Set the card face-down first, but then you cannot activate the card in the same turn you Set it.
+You can also activate them during your opponent's turn if you Set the card face-down first, but then you cannot activate the card in the same turn you Set it. < Trap Cards

-" Trap Cards